andymeneely/squib/API.md

 # Specifying Ranges

-All public `Deck` methods allow a range to be specified as a first parameter.
+Most public `Deck` methods allow a range to be specified as a first parameter.
 This parameter is used to access an internal `Array` of `Squib::Cards`.
 This can be an actual Ruby range, or anything that implements `#each` (thus can be an `Enumerable`).
 Integers are also supported for changing one card only.
 Negatives work from the back of the deck.
 Here are some examples from `samples/ranges.rb` found [here](https://github.com/andymeneely/squib/tree/master/samples/ranges.rb)

 {include:file:samples/ranges.rb}

-Many more examples can be found in `ranges.rb` in the [samples]() folder .
+Many more examples can be found in `ranges.rb` in the [samples](https://github.com/andymeneely/squib/tree/master/samples/) folder .
 In particular, take a look at some idioms that uses hashes to denote things like card "types", or future-proofing against creating and deleting cards with an ID column.

 # Pixels and Other Units